 If you are interested in taking a sequence of courses to build your skills, Grant Writing for Nonprofits and Freelance Writers would be an excellent follow-on to the lynda.com course, Nonprofit Fundamentals, by Leslie Crutchfield.
 Nonprofit Fundamentals gives an overview of the nonprofit world and how nonprofits are structured, but only briefly touches on how to pursue grants from foundations, government sources, and corporations.
 Grant Writing for Nonprofits and Freelance Writers picks up the story by providing viewers with an idea of what kind of writing tasks and information they'll need to gather if they decide to apply for grant funding.
 If you are new to the nonprofit environment and think you might be interested in securing grant funding, Nonprofit Fundamentals followed by Grant Writing for Nonprofits and Freelance Writers would provide an excellent orientation on how to begin.

-Additional Resources: If you are interested in learning more about the common sections of grant proposals and how to approach them, there are several books on the market that you may want to take a look at, including The Only Writing Series You'll Ever Need - Grant Writing: A Complete Resource for Proposal Writers by Judy Tremore and Nancy Burke Smith (Adams Media, 2009).
+Additional Resources: If you are interested in learning more about the standard sections of grant proposals and how to approach them, there are several books on the market that may be helpful to you.
+One book to check out is The Only Writing Series You'll Ever Need - Grant Writing: A Complete Resource for Proposal Writers by Judy Tremore and Nancy Burke Smith (Adams Media, 2009).